 In 2020, millennials became the largest generation, outnumbering baby boomers, and they’ve been the largest generation in the U.S. workforce since 2016.
 Ages 25 to 40, millennials are no longer just entering the workforce — most are established in their careers.

-Marino mentions that many younger people see surety and the insurance industry generally as very administrative, but there’s “so much more to the complexities of the product.”
+He mentions that many younger people generally see surety and the insurance industry as very administrative, but there’s “so much more to the complexities of the product.”
 As a relationship-driven industry, it has satisfying challenges and worthwhile rewards.
 Since millennials (and the younger generation after them, Gen Z) tend to seek out careers that are stimulating and collaborative, emphasizing these aspects of a career in surety can help attract younger generations.

-For those in leadership that will need to manage both an aging workforce leaving the industry (62% of surety bond agents are over 40 years of age) and a younger generation entering, there are several key generational themes to be aware of.
-Millennials have seen exponential growth in new technologies throughout their lives and are comfortable navigating our increasingly digital world.
+For those in leadership that will need to manage both an aging workforce leaving the industry (62% of surety bond agents are over 40 years of age) and a younger generation entering, there are several critical generational themes to be aware of.
+Millennials have seen exponential growth in new technologies and are comfortable navigating our increasingly digital world.
 They’re also more likely to job hop, switching companies to climb the corporate ladder.
 Millennials were the most diverse generation in U.S. history — until Gen Z — and want to see this reflected in their places of work.

 To find out how else we can move the industry forward, here are four ways to deal with the current underwriter shortage.